Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 Despite the 400 years that separate us, I set myself the challenge of reaching back through time to make his acquaintance.

-Lacking a machine to catapult me into the 16th century, I gathered what I had from class, then set off digging (thank you, Internet, labyrinth of knowledge) to piece together the story of his life.
+Lacking a machine to catapult me into the 16th century, I gathered the information I had from class, then set off digging (thank you, Internet, labyrinth of knowledge) to piece together the story of his life.
 At the end of a long day hunched over my computer, I emerged from my den hungry, dehydrated… and triumphant—like an archaeologist waving a shard of pottery from a forgotten civilization.

 A character was finally beginning to emerge from between the lines, and with him, the outline of a fascinating journey.